creativeprojects/resticprofile/README.md

 - `PROFILE_NAME`
 - `PROFILE_COMMAND`: backup, check, forget, etc.

-Additionally for the `run-after-fail` commands, the `ERROR` environment variable will be set to the latest error message.
+Additionally for the `run-after-fail` commands, the `ERROR` environment variable will be set to the latest error message and `ERROR_COMMANDLINE` to the commandline that failed.

 ## run before and after order during a backup